View Questions and Answers – Medicinal Cannabis in the Workplace Webinar

 The new, larger premises will support our growing number of clients and staff in the Pilbara region.

-It also allows us to increase the range of services we offer to our clients, which includes:
+The move also allows us to increase the range of services we offer to our clients, which includes:

-• onsite drug and alcohol testing
+• pre-employment drug and alcohol testing

 • pre employment medicals